-Call it good fortune, or a premonition, or the generous machinations of the Year of the Pig.
-At the Beijing airport on my way back to New York in March of this year I picked up a box of pastries after a different souvenir I’d bought for a friend got confiscated at security.
-The pictures on the box showed what I imagined to be some sort of teacakes, delicately branded with an intricate design.
+I came to know mooncakes quite by accident, when I found myself needing to grab a souvenir on my way home from the Beijing airport in March 2019.
+(Back in days past when travel existed.)
+The pictures on the box of pastries I grabbed showed what I imagined to be some sort of teacakes, delicately branded with an intricate design.
 The label was unreadable to me, but they were edible and attractive, and in many moments of life that is quite enough for me to justify a purchase.
 The pastries turned out to be quite rich—a dense filling outlined with a delicate pastry crust, lightly sweet, and a little savory.
-(And a surprisingly good matchup with Champagne.)

-Fast forward to now, when I raised my writer’s hand for a piece about mooncakes.
-Since another hallmark of the Year of the Pig is honesty, I’ll go on record and admit that in my haste I assumed I was volunteering for a round-up about moon pies.
-Moon pies for the harvest moon?
-Cool!
-Neat idea, Chowhound!
-But when I began the research into the Harvest Moon Festival and its attendant sweet treats known as mooncakes I thought, “Wait a minute.
+Fast forward to now, when I volunteered for a write-up about something called mooncakes.
+When I began the research into the Harvest Moon Festival and its attendant sweet treats known as mooncakes I thought, “Wait a minute.
 Those seem really familiar…”

-It was fate, I tell you.
-But you don’t have to wait for either airport security’s or fate’s random intervention for your introduction to mooncakes.
-Get to know the ins and outs of these special, seasonal treats just in time for 2019’s Harvest Moon on September 13.
+But you don’t have to wait for fate’s random intervention for your introduction to mooncakes.
+Get to know the ins and outs of these special, seasonal treats just in time for 2020’s Harvest Moon on October 1.

 These mooncakes are a favorite of pastry chef Rebecca Li.